john-itcsolutions/bucordo/README.md

 # BlockBases or DataChains

-This is a schematic of our 3 + 1 node development setup.
+This is a schematic of our 3 + 1 node (Kubernetes) development setup.

 <img src="./devel-schematic-03-07-2022C.png">